asi-alliance/asi-chain-explorer/ARCHITECTURE.md

 1. Auto-track all tables in the public schema
 2. Create relationships based on foreign keys
-3. Enable real-time subscriptions via WebSockets
+3. Enable query subscriptions with polling mechanism
 4. Provide role-based access control
 5. Expose public read access for queries and subscriptions